chabb/load-balancer/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+Note that those are dummy tests.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+Note that those are dummy tests.

 ## Deploy

-This will push the prod build on gh-pages
+Run those command to deploy on github pages

 ```
 ng build --prod --base-href "https://chabb.github.io/load-balancer/"